You can view and manage your user account information and settings from your profile and settings pages.

 View your profile

 Your profile page contains basic information about your user account, including your name, profile photo, biographical information, and profile visibility.
-Your profile page also includes a list of groups you belong to, the number of items you own, and a gallery of items shared with the public and your organization.
+Your profile page also includes a list of groups you belong to, the number of items you own, and a gallery of your top shared items (based on relevance).

 To view your profile, verify that you are signed in, click your name at the top of the site, and click My profile.